 We all have limited time on this earth.
 Who you thought you were and who you would like to be doesn’t matter as much as who you are right now.
 In each moment, there are needs, wants, or desires, some of which come from our authentic self.
 Tuning into our inner truth is about acknowledging and serving our highest good from moment to moment.
 If today, you are incredibly drained, irritable, and tired, honor yourself in that moment and say “no thanks” to plans to go out with co-workers.
 Attempt to honor your highest good, which is your authentic self, by doing what you need most.

 5. Live courageously

 Perhaps the most rewarding (and most difficult) tip to embrace your authentic self is to be brave.
 To live by courageously putting our true selves out there.
-When we are living from our authenticity, honoring ourselves, and in tune with our strengths and struggles, we are giving the world a gift: us.
-Conversely, some people may not like every aspect of who we are, but that doesn’t matter!
-The gift comes because the universe rewards those that bravely say “this is me.”
+When we are living from our authenticity, honoring ourselves, and in tune with our strengths and struggles, we are giving the world a gift.
+Us.
+On the other hand, some people may not like every aspect of who we are, but that doesn’t matter.
+Ultimately, the gift comes because the universe rewards those that bravely say “this is me”.
 If we embrace our original goodness, celebrate our essence of love, joy, compassion, and strength, we will help the world be a better place.
 When we live courageously, we are living with passion, following our truth.
 To read more about passion read this here.

 What do you think about being authentic?
 Tell me about your triumphs or tribulations.
 Feel free to leave your questions, comments, and feedback below.
 Thanks for reading!